Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems: Numerical Example

 Each pair of points represents one unique combination of operational conditions (e.g., weather, road type, time of day, traffic, and speed).
 Although this is not a \emph{joint comparison} aggregated across variables, it provides a fine-grained, category-level view of how closely the scenario suite aligns with the inferred TOD distribution.

 The near overlap between the orange (suite) and blue (posterior TOD) points indicates a strong alignment for most categories.
 Small deviations, typically for adverse or nighttime conditions, reflect deliberate over-sampling in the scenario suite design.
-This visualization helps identify which operational categories contribute most to representativeness discrepancies before summarizing them with global metrics such as the TVD or JSD.
+This visualization highlights which operational categories contribute most to representativeness discrepancies before summarization with global metrics (e.g., TVD, JSD).

+A high discrepancy indicates that the scenario suite does not reflect real operational conditions.
+Per-category differences can identify under- and over-represented situations, guide scenario generation or reduction, and iteratively refine the suite until the discrepancy falls below an acceptable level.

 \paragraph{Joint-distribution representativeness} Beyond individual categories, the global similarity between the scenario-suite distribution $\hat{\boldsymbol{\pi}}_{\mathrm{suite}}$ and the expected posterior TOD distribution\footnote{Depending on the comparison objective, it is also possible to compare the lower-bound (conservative) and upper-bound distributions.} $\mathbb{E}\!\left[\boldsymbol{\theta}_{\mathrm{TOD}} \mid \mathbf{k},\, n^{(0)}\right]$ is quantified using the TVD~\eqref{eq_TVD} and the JSD~\eqref{eq_JS}.
 These measures capture the overall mismatch between the two 32-dimensional joint distributions, independently of the category ordering.
 The values $D_{\mathrm{TV}} = 0.00227$ and $D_{\mathrm{JS}} = 0.00001$ (at $n^{(0)}=10$) indicate that the scenario suite is highly representative of the inferred TOD, with negligible probability redistribution across conditions.